Research Shows Sleep and Mattress Choice Can Positively Affect Athletic Performance.

 Pressure relief is simply a goal to minimize pain points.
 According to Guy’s Hospital in London, “The ideal pressure-relieving support system is comfortable, relieves pressure and prevents tissue damage.”

 The good news is that whereas comfort is subjective, pressure can be measured with data.

 We did a whole post on this tailored to side sleepers, who should care the most about pressure relief.
 Side sleepers (which is about 70% of the population by the way) often have hip, shoulder, and back pain because all of their weight isn’t evenly distributed.
 It focuses the entire body weight on one side of the sleeper, causing more weight in a smaller area, which then causes more pressure on the areas that extrude the furthest out on the body - the shoulders and hips.
 That will often contribute to an unaligned spine which causes, you guessed, back pain.

-Side note: This is the whole reason why we have our local customer’s take a quick test to tell us how they sleep and why we offer constructions based on sleep position for the entire country (USA).
+Side note: This is the whole reason why we have our customer’s take a quick test to tell us how they sleep.
 Mattress comfort is a lot more than just soft or firm and there’s just no way to hit everyone’s needs without asking them how they sleep.
 The subjective perception of soft or firm is actually pretty negligible if you’re seeking the right option for your body type - just like eating kale is good for you whether you like the taste or not.

 Let me prove it.

 Below is a pressure map we just did (January 10, 2019).
 It uses the same subject, who weighs about 160 pounds and is about 5’11”.